kowith337/CustomHosts-via-hostsmgr/index.md

 # Just another custom hosts file
 This aim to...
-- Support only any apps or tools that can download one hosts file at a time! _([NetGuard](https://github.com/M66B/NetGuard) for example)_
+- Support only any apps or tools that can download one hosts file at a time! _(e.g. [NetGuard](https://github.com/M66B/NetGuard), [Lightning Browser](https://github.com/anthonycr/Lightning-Browser) v5.0.x and above)_
 - Support Thai users who want to block unwanted connections, both from Thai sites and common sites. (e.g. Facebook, YouTube, Google, etc.)

 I don't have or don't know any kind of automation, sorry if I didn't update this repo frequently enough.